Financially Independent for 26 years

 There were a total of 41,408 dividend declarations made during 2016, the most ever on record, as dividends have become increasingly important to U.S. firms.

-Depending on how much you can invest and the time you have before taking social security, you can easily double the amount of income you will receive for your retirement years.
+Depending on how much you can invest and the time you have before taking your social security check, you can easily double the amount of income you will receive for your retirement years.

 Want to learn more about financial independence and traveling long-term?
 Click here to read our other amazing posts from Retire Early Lifestyle!